 I know.
 This looks very similar to a 1970s design classic.
 But for now, let’s go with the Audrie Bean Bag Chair at Made.

-Saying that, the Togo is a pricey option and for good reason.
+Saying that the Togo is a pricey option and for good reason.
 It is a premium piece of seating, with each one filled with five different densities of foam and also hand-stitched in durable Alcantara fabric in a small French village.
-You pay for the craftsmanship, regardless of what you go for, whether that’s a sofa, a chair or the ‘mini’ version for kids.
-Which is perhaps why companies have made designs inspired by it.
+You pay for the craftsmanship, regardless of what you go for, whether that’s a sofa, a chair, or the ‘mini’ version for kids.
+This is perhaps why companies have made designs inspired by it.

 This is by no means a copy (which is stating the obvious), but it definitely takes inspiration from Michel Ducaroy’s original design.
-For a start, the shape is slightly different and less sophisticated in terms of construction.
-More of a bean bag than a chair.
+For a start, the shape is different and less detailed in terms of construction.
+It is more of a bean bag than a chair.
 Also, this is a standalone item.
-There isn’s a sofa add-on here or a corner unit.
+There isn’t a sofa add-on here or a corner unit.
 If that’s what you want, go check out the Togo range if you can afford it.

 There are five colour options for the Audrie, each one ideal for a bedroom (I’m thinking kids room) or any less formal space that needs a seat with character.
 At £179, it doesn’t break the bank either, which is another bonus of this being from Made.
 This one will be very popular.